harrowm/rosco_doc/SDCardGuide.md

 # SD Card Hookup & User Guide

 With Firmware 1.3, SD Cards are now supported directly by the firmware.
-This feature works will all boards that are supported by Firmware 1.3, though the electrical hookup and usage varies.
+This feature works with all boards that are supported by Firmware 1.3, though the electrical hookup and usage varies.

 In order to use SD card, you will need an Arduino SD Card adapter.
-It is very important that this adapter includes level conversion (as SD cards are 3.3V) - any adapter marked as suitable for Arduino _should_ work, but for completeness ensure it has the regulator and level-conversion chip (as in the diagram below).
+It is very important that this adapter includes level conversion (as SD cards are 3.3V) - any adapter marked as suitable for Arduino _should_ work, but for completeness *ensure it has the regulator and level-conversion chip (as in the diagram below)*.

 ## Electrical connection